 Offline Reading on the Scribd App

 If you're on your mobile device with the Scribd App installed, you can select 'Store Offline' to read titles offline.
 Just browse through the library per usual, select a title and then select either the button that states 'Save for Later'.
 Once you hit that, the option to 'Store Offline' will appear.
 Select it and the book will be downloaded for offline reading.
-If the book requires a Monthly Credit, you'll be asked to use one of your credits before the download starts.

 After that, active internet connection or not, you'll be able to enjoy the book from beginning to end.
 You're welcome to store multiple titles at one time for all the offline reading you can handle!
 To find the list of all the titles you've saved, simply access your Saved titles, select the 'Stored Offline' and find the titles you've stored any time of day.